 The Jessica Nathanson Scholarly Writing Retreat

-The fifth annual Scholarly Writing Retreat will be held at Dunrovin Retreat Center near Marine on St. Croix from 10:00 am on Monday, May 14 to 11:30 am on Wednesday, May 16.
+The annual Scholarly Writing Retreat is held at Dunrovin Retreat Center near Marine on St. Croix each May.
 Initiated by Jessica Nathanson, the retreat gives scholars time and space to work on scholarship, undistracted by meetings, classes, or even children and family responsibilities.
 Some come to plan an approach to a new project to be completed over the summer; others use it as an opportunity to finish articles they have been working on during the year.
-The retreat will be hosted by Ankita Deka and Mikr Wentzel.
-Those interested in participating should contact firstname.lastname@example.org Registrants are accepted on a first come-first serve basis.
+CTL issues a call in late spring for registration.
+Registrants are accepted on a first come-first serve basis.

 Scholarly Writing Circles

 Faculty are encouraged to form self-organizing, interdisciplinary writing circles to collaborate on grant writing or research, or to simply support one another in writing endeavors.
 Work culture grants are available to provide support for materials that support your work together.

 Faculty Scholarship Grants